Meet Ray, your organic search and analytics data nerd

 By learning GA4 and the intricate details, I was able to simplify it and partner up with some amazing people.
 That included groups like The Elevatory and Wise Up Marketing.

-And that’s where we land today.
-A new brand with a better offering tailored to make website analytics easier and affordable for more people.
+And that’s where we land today, a new brand with a better offering tailored to make your goals more achievable.